-For several reasons explained elsewhere there are no statistics available on the actual extent of allied health workforce shortages in Australia.
+For several reasons, there are no statistics available on the actual extent of allied health workforce shortages in Australia.
 In fact, we even lack accurate workforce supply data for most self-registered allied health professions.

 The recommendations of the Royal Commission into Aged Care Quality and Safety propose that allied health services should make a greater contribution to the wellbeing of older people.
 This is likely to further increase the demand for allied health professionals.

 This article draws on our previous allied health workforce research, as well as approaches that have been used during other periods of rapid, substantial allied health workforce shortages.
 We propose 12 solutions that can be used to help meet the demand for the allied health workforce.

 - Upskill junior practitioners / new graduates quickly